 Did You Know?
 Although professional installation usually costs between $100-$200, we think it’s worth it for folks who aren’t confident with DIY projects.
 ADT’s professional installation takes the guesswork out of getting up and running.
 And if pro install interests you, check out our roundup of the best professionally installed security systems.
 And if you want to see how ADT stacks up to DIY systems, see our ADT vs DIY home security comparison.

 ADT’s Smart Products

 Keep in mind that while ADT sells a lineup of neat products, their Z-Wave system can support a seemingly endless array of third-party devices.
+As long as a smart home product is Z-Wave compatible, there's a good chance it will work with your ADT system.
 With that said, ADT currently offers the following smart home automation devices:

 - Smart Light Bulbs

 - Smoke Detectors